oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/pitcairn-islands.md

 ## 通訊

 ### 電信系統
-- `general assessment`: satellite-based phone services; rural connectivity a challenge; 2G services widespread; demand for mobile broadband due to mobile services providing Internet source; the launch of the Kacific-1 satellite in 2019 will improve telecommunications in the region (2020)
+- `總體評估`: satellite-based phone services; rural connectivity a challenge; 2G services widespread; demand for mobile broadband due to mobile services providing Internet source; the launch of the Kacific-1 satellite in 2019 will improve telecommunications in the region (2020)
-- `domestic`: local phone service with international connections via Internet (2018)
+- `國內`: local phone service with international connections via Internet (2018)
-- `international`: country code - 872; satellite earth station - 1 Inmarsat
+- `國際的`: country code - 872; satellite earth station - 1 Inmarsat

 ### 廣播媒體
 satellite TV from Fiji-based Sky Pacific offering a wide range of international channels